MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 <!-- ====================================================================== -->
 ## Step 1: Set up the website locally

-First, set up the website locally so that you can make changes to it later:
+First, set up the website locally, so that you can make changes to it later:

 1. Get the website's source code locally: [Download or clone the Demos repo](../sample-code/sample-code.md#download-or-clone-the-demos-repo).